CasaJasmina/scrum/README.md

 However, as open source projects move increasingly to connected objects and the "embodied" world, it's harder for anyone to look under the hood of a project and know what makes it tick.

 This is one of the challenges of Casa Jasmina.
-Therefore, we hope that by publicly logging what goes into making it, we can make the code and participation that went into it more visible.
+Therefore, we think that by publicly logging what goes into making it, we can make the code and contributions that went into it more visible.

 You can view source by:

 * **Exploring the projects in the repository.** There will be several folders in this repository.
 They will have documentation, code and other assets related to the home and projects contained within.
 * **Reading the Github Issues.** These issues track conversations, tasks and other elements of discussions and problem-solving in Casa Jasmina.
-You can read open and closed issues, and search for various terms and contributors.
+You can read all the open and closed issues, and search for various terms and contributors.

 ## To contribute to Casa Jasmina

-Here are two ways you can contributor your ideas, questions, and creative work to Casa Jasmina:
+Here are two ways you can contribute your ideas, questions, and creativity to Casa Jasmina:

 * **Add a project.** You can add a project by making a "pull request" to this respository.
 Here's an explaination of how that works.
 You'll need a Github account.

 [LINK to github on pull requests]

-* **Create, comment on or complete an issue.** If you have an idea of something that should be made or discussed, you can open a new issue.
-You can also pick up open issues and contribute to them.
-We use the labels **"to make", "making" and "made" to indicate the status of an issue.
+* **Create or contribute to an issue.** If you have an idea of something that should be made or discussed, you can open a new issue.
+Be sure to add some detail and context, so others understand what you are trying to accomplish You can also pick up an existing issue and contribute to it.

+## Using Github Issues

+We use the labels **"to make", "making" and "made"** to indicate the status of an issue.

+Here are some examples of what a good issue looks like:

+> "Prototype visual icons that indicate if an area in the home is 'private' or 'sensor-free'."

+> "Fix the top shelf in the kitchen so that it opens from the right side instead of the left."

+> "Bring a personal object to the home and leave it there."

 # Need help or have suggestions?